Award-winning motivational speaker based in New Delhi, India

 KV Gautam is a top and award-winning motivational speaker based in New Delhi, India.
 He has spoken at several organizations in several cities.
 He has delivered motivational speeches at corporate organizations, educational institutes and government organizations.
 He is also author of motivational book Impossible is Fun.

 Gautam delivers customized talk for your particular audiences.
 His flagship program is about 6 Steps of Success: A Roadmap to Achieve Your Goals.
 He has also organized seminar on The Secret of Happiness, Be Positive, How to Influence People, Tips for a Successful Business and How to be Successful in the Corporate World.
+He has also conducted employee motivation sessions, and specific training for corporate employees.

 An MBA by education, KV Gautam has extensive experience is several fields like creativity, corporate world, entrepreneurship and writing.